Single-token vs Two-token Blockchain Tokenomics: A two-token model

 \subsection{Generic symmetric equilibria}

 {\mathbb{MIX}_{\tokenA\tokenB}} {\Rew_{\tokenpay\tokenstake}} {Ser2Fees_{\tokenB}} {Rew_{\tokenA}2Stake} {Rew_{\tokenB}2Stake}

-The following class of generic equilibria captures equilibria in the two-token model where prices of token $\tokenB$ satisfy \eqref{eq:price-growth}, thus in particular the case in which we aim at stable prices for token $\tokenB$ used by the user to get the service.
+The following class of generic equilibria captures equilibria in the two-token model where prices of token $\tokenB$ are \emph{$\gamma$-stable}, that is, they satisfy \eqref{eq:price-growth}, thus in particular the case in which we aim at stable prices for token $\tokenB$ used by the user to get the service.

 \begin{definition}[generic symmetric equilibrium for two tokens] A symmetric equilibrium for the two token model is generic if the following conditions hold for all $t\geq 1$: \begin{enumerate} \item The service to fees ratio is constant,